ashedzi/card-flip-effect/README.md

 ```
 **Explanation:**
-- transform-style: preserve-3d keeps the 3D effect intact, and transform: rotateY(180deg) rotates the card
+- **transform-style: preserve-3d** keeps the 3D effect intact
+- **&:hover:** When you hover over .card, it rotates 180 degrees, flipping to reveal .back, which was initially hidden.
-when hovered to create the flip.
+- **transform: rotateY(180deg)** rotates the card when hovered to create the flip.

 ### Positioning Front and Back